corbtastik/todos-api/README.md

 * [Spring Boot](https://spring.io/projects/spring-boot) for app bits

-This application is a simple Todo API that works with this [UI](https://github.com/corbtastik/todos-webui) but can be used by itself.
+Todos API works with this [UI](https://github.com/corbtastik/todos-webui) but can be used by itself.
 If you're interested in running this app as a backend to the [UI](https://github.com/corbtastik/todos-webui) then start with this [repo](https://github.com/corbtastik/todos-edge).

 Domain and core API